Strate School of Design: Key dates

-The Ministry’s of Higher Education "Bulletin Officiel de l'Enseignement Supérieur et de la Recherche" lists the school as one of the few design schools in France to deliver a diploma recognized by the Minister in charge of higher education.
+The Ministry’s of Higher Education Bulletin Officiel de l'Enseignement Supérieur et de la Recherche lists the school as one of the few design schools in France to deliver a diploma recognized by the Minister in charge of higher education.

 Teaching

 Some programs last five years (bac+5), others three (MBA).
 The two main subjects in the curriculum are design and modeling.

 Design course

-The first two years of the Design course are about teaching the fundamentals of drawing, perspective, modeling and design methodology.
+The first two years of the design course are about teaching the fundamentals of drawing, perspective, modeling and design methodology.

-In the third year the students specialize in one major: product, transportation, packaging & retail, or interaction.
+In the third year, students specialize in one major: product, transportation, packaging & retail, or interaction.
 A first six-month internship takes place in the third year.

-In year four, the students are requested to spend the first semester abroad either at a partner design school of the CUMULUS association, or by doing an internship.
+In year four, students are requested to spend the first semester abroad either at a partner design school of the CUMULUS association, or by doing an internship.
 The students then come back to school for a period of projects with partner companies.

 The fifth year is dedicated to the preparation of the diploma.
 Students are requested to write a memoir and formalize their project, which they present to a jury of professionals (independent designers, designers in agencies, office managers, marketing managers).
 After this presentation students are requested to do a final internship in France or abroad.